ivoleitao/stash/packages/stash/README.md

   // memory, file, sqlite, hive and so on
 ```

-Then it's just a matter of instanciating caches from the store as presented bellow where the same memory store is used to create two different caches.
-This is particulary relevant when using stores like sqlite, hive, file and similar where it's to normal to rely in a unique store.
+Then, it's just a matter of instanciating caches from the store, as presented bellow, where the same memory store is used to create two different caches.
+This is particulary relevant when using stores like sqlite, hive, file and similar where it's normal to rely in a unique store.

 ```dart
   // Creates a cache from the previously created store with a capacity of 10 and name 'cache1'